Konnie Huq: Radio

 On 15 September 2006, Huq became one of the presenters of The Tube with Tony Wilson, Alex James and Emily Rose on Channel 4 Radio working with production company UKoneFM.
 The first edition was broadcast on 3 November 2006.
 Huq made her debut as a news presenter on the BBC Asian Network in September 2007, in a series of documentaries on a radio current affairs programme called the Asian Network Report.
 She presented an episode of Archive on 4 in 2010, reviewing forty years of Sesame Street.
-In 2013, she took part in the Radio 4 biographical series Great Lives, where participants select someone who has inspired them, and chose Ada Lovelace.
+In 2013, she took part in the Radio 4 biographical series Great Lives, where participants select someone who has inspired them, and chose the 19th century English mathematician Ada Lovelace.

 Cameo appearances

 She appeared as herself in The Kumars at No 42 in 2001.
 In 2007, she had minor roles in The Sarah Jane Adventures episode "Invasion of the Bane", and in the CBBC series M.I.High episode "The Big Freeze".
 She played herself again in the FM episode "Golden Lady" in March 2009.
 She played a villainous servant (also called Konnie) in the last episode of the second series of Robin Hood.

 In 2013, Huq played a presenter of the fictional telethon "Help a Blameless Child" in television comedy series A Touch of Cloth.
-In 2019, she appeared briefly as a breakfast television presenter of the in-universe show Pam & Sam in Good Omens, which was based on the book written by Neil Gaiman and Terry Pratchett.
+In 2019, she appeared briefly as a breakfast television presenter of the in-universe show Pam & Sam in Good Omens, which was based on the book of the same name written by Neil Gaiman and Terry Pratchett.